gbalan-microej/docs/PlatformDeveloperGuide/uiDisplay.rst

 LUT
 ===

 The display module allows to target LCD which uses a pixel indirection table (LUT).
 This kind of LCD are considered as generic but not standard (see :ref:`display_pixel_structure`).
 By consequence, the driver must implement functions that convert MicroUI's standard 32 bits ARGB colors (see :ref:`LLDISPLAY-API-SECTION`) to LCD color representation.
 For each application ARGB8888 color, the display driver has to find the corresponding color in the table.
 The display module will store the index of the color in the table instead of using the color itself.

 When an application color is not available in the display driver table (LUT), the display driver can try to find the nearest color or return a default color.
 First solution is often quite difficult to write and can cost a lot of time at runtime.
 That's why the second solution is preferred.
-However, a consequence is that the application has only to use a range of colors provided by the display driver.
+However, a consequence is that  he application has only to use a range of colors provided by the display driver.

 MicroUI and the display module uses blending when drawing some texts or anti-aliased shapes.
 For each pixel to draw, the display stack blends the current application foreground color with the targeted pixel current color or with the current application background color (when enabled).
 This blending *creates* some  intermediate colors which are managed by the display driver.
 Most of time the default color will be returned and so the rendering will be wrong.
 To prevent this use case, the display module offers a specific LLAPI ``LLDISPLAY_EXTRA_IMPL_prepareBlendingOfIndexedColors(void* foreground, void* background)``.
 This API is only used when a blending is required and when the background color is enabled.
 Display module calls the API just before the blending and gives as parameter the pointers on the both ARGB colors.
 The display driver should replace the ARGB colors by the LUT indexes.
 Then the display module will only use the indexes between the both indexes.
 For instance, when the returned indexes are ``20`` and ``27``, the display stack will use the indexes ``20`` to ``27``, where all indexes between ``20`` and ``27`` target some intermediate colors between the both original ARGB colors.

 This solution requires several conditions:

 -  Background color is enabled and it is an available color in the LUT.

 -  Application can only use foreground colors provided by the LUT.
 The platform designer should give to the application developer the available list of colors the LUT manages.

 -  The LUT must provide a set blending ranges the application can use.
 Each range can have its own size (different number of colors between two colors).
 Each range is independent.
 For instance if the foreground color ``RED`` (``0xFFFF0000``) can be blended with two background colors ``WHITE`` (``0xFFFFFFFF``) and ``BLACK`` (``0xFF000000``), two ranges must be provided.
 The both ranges have to contain the same index for the color ``RED``.

 -  Application can only use blending ranges provided by the LUT.
 Otherwise the display driver is not able to find the range and the default color will be used to perform the blending.

 -  Rendering of dynamic images (images decoded at runtime) may be wrong because the ARGB colors may be out of LUT range.

 .. _display_hard_accelerator:

-Hardware Accelerator
+Hardware Accelerator XXX to remove
 ====================

 Overview